-As this demand grows, it’s not surprising that non-tech recruiters and hiring managers are now having to interview and learn how to hire more Software Engineers.
+As this demand grows, it’s not surprising that recruiters and hiring managers are now having to interview and learn how to hire Software Engineers.
 So, how can you accurately assess a techie’s experience and qualifications if you don’t really feel comfortable with the jargon?
 Or, if you don’t know what the team is really looking for in a new starter?

 The easy way to hire Software Engineers